CloudLabsAI-Azure/M365-Copilot/labguide/UserGuide.md

 - Using Copilot Lab for learning the Copilot prompts and finding Power Prompts - those phrases you share with Copilot that accelerate your productivity.

-- Demonstrating the practical utility and capabilities of the M365 Copilot in a real-world in Teams.
+- Demonstrating the practical utility and capabilities of the M365 Copilot in a real-world scenario in Teams.

 These represent only a fraction of the capabilities that can be attained.
-Feel free to delve deeper into additional features and offerings of **Microsoft Copilot for Microsoft 365**.
+Feel free to delve deeper into the additional features and offerings of **Microsoft Copilot for Microsoft 365**.

 ## Redeeming a Voucher